michaelschiltz/jissen_nihongo_-/README.md

 #### Homework

-From session 2 onwards, small student groups will be assigned to introduce topics to be discussed.
+From session 2 onwards, students (or small student groups) will be assigned to introduce chapters of 『風刺画で読み解く近代史』 to be discussed.
 This may include both historical matter and/or their contemporary implications.

-Students are expected to:
+*All* students are expected to:

 1. participate in the course as a whole: doing the essential reading for each week’s topic, and coming prepared to question and intervene.
 2. provide written and oral comments;
 3. research, write, present, and defend your argument and choice of topic to be discussed.